awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 ## Function Blueprints<a name="gettingstarted-features-blueprints"></a>

 When you create a function in the Lambda console, you can choose to start from scratch, use a blueprint, or deploy an application from the [AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/what-is-serverlessrepo.html)\.
-A blueprint provides sample code that shows how to use Lambda with an AWS service or popular 3rd party application\.
+A blueprint provides sample code that shows how to use Lambda with an AWS service or a popular third\-party application\.
 Blueprints include sample code and function configuration presets for Node\.js and Python runtimes\.

 Blueprints are provided for use under the [Creative Commons Zero](https://spdx.org/licenses/CC0-1.0.html) license\.
 They are only available in the Lambda console\.

 ## Application Templates<a name="gettingstarted-features-templates"></a>

-You can use the Lambda console to create an application with a continous delivery pipeline\.
-Application templates in the Lambda console include code for one or more functions, an application template that defines functions and supporting AWS resources, and an infrastructure template that defines an AWS CodePipeline pipeline with build and deploy stages that run every time you push changes to the included Git repository\.
+You can use the Lambda console to create an application with a continuous delivery pipeline\.
+Application templates in the Lambda console include code for one or more functions, an application template that defines functions and supporting AWS resources, and an infrastructure template that defines an AWS CodePipeline pipeline\.
+The pipeline has build and deploy stages that run every time you push changes to the included Git repository\.

 Application templates are provided for use under the [MIT No Attribution](https://spdx.org/licenses/MIT-0.html) license\.
 They are only available in the Lambda console\.